-My family and I moved from Watertown, South Dakota to New England when I was a sophomore in high school.
+In the early 80s, my family and I moved from Watertown, South Dakota to New England.
+I was a sophomore in high school which led to some awkwardness.
 My dad transferred jobs and needless to say, I was a total fish out of water.
 My sophomore year we spent on the far northern coast of MA.
 We rented a home on the beach for the winter and I loved it there.
 Sadly, the cost of living was way out of our range so that spiring my folks decided to move us to Newfane, VT at the end of the school year.

 Vermont is a beautiful state but not when you are a 16 year old girl far away from your friends.
 I tried my best to find the good in this move and I finally did.

 One day I went to Brattleboro, about 10 miles south of our little town, to go shopping downtown.
 I came upon this restaurant named Walkers.
-My granny is a Walker so I thought it was meant to be.
+My granny’s maiden name was Walker, so I thought it was meant to be.
 I made my way into this restaurant all alone.
 They gave me a seat by the window and I ordered an iced tea.
 I had the latest Seventeen magazine and was going to find something to like about this part of the world if it killed me.
 There it was.
 On the menu – French Onion Soup.
 I had never had French Onion Soup before but had heard others speak about it.
 Melted cheese, caramelized onions, how could it be bad?
 So I ordered it.

 When my server brought it to the table, life as I knew it changed.
 This fancy bowl, cheese melted down the side and the aroma brought tears to my eyes.
 I started to eat this soup and I was instantly in love.
 Me, a bowl of soup and Seventeen magazine sitting by a window, watching the world go by.
 I could do this.
 I could suck it up for 2 years.
 As long as I could come here for my new favorite soup, I would be fine.